multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 :::caution
 Just like with smart contracts and modules, proxy declarations need to reside in their own module.
 This can either be a separate file, or an explicit declaration, like `mod callee_proxy {}` above.

-This is because of there is quite a lot of code generated in the background that would interfere otherwise.
+This is because there is quite a lot of code generated in the background that would interfere otherwise.
 :::

 Manually declared proxies are no different from the auto-generated ones, so calling them looks the same.